Professor Jimmy Whitworth

 Teaches on global public health, emerging infections and epidemics, onchocerciasis, hiv/malaria interactions to DTM&H and DTN students.
 Also teaches on Epidemiology and Control of Communicable Diseases, HIV, Malaria, and Study Design study units.

-Holds grants from Wellcome Trust and MRC on epidemics and outbreak response, and the population impact of Zika virus in Brazil.
+Has recently held grants or is a co-investigator on grants from Wellcome, NIHR and MRC on outbreak response, and the population impact of Zika virus in Brazil.